Women in Finance Charter

 PIMFA has been a proud signatory of HM Treasury’s Women in Finance Charter since November 2017.

 When we signed up to the Charter we had 40% female representation.
-As of September 2019 we maintain a level of 40% female representation in senior management and as such are on track to meet our Charter target by our deadline.
+As of September 2020 we have a level of 60% female representation in senior management due to reorganisation and as such are on track to meet our Charter target by our deadline.

 The CEO is responsible and accountable for diversity and inclusion in the organisation and reports progress to the PIMFA Board on a regular basis with effect from June 2018 (i.e. the start of PIMFA’s financial year).